-Books by Miss Brann may be found in The Imaginative Conservative Bookstore.
-Republished with gracious permission of the author from the St. John’s Review (2006).
+Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
+Republished with gracious permission of the author from the St. John’s Review (Volume 49, No. 1, 2006).
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus no email).

 *Author’s Note: In memory of John P. McNulty (1952-2005), an acute and sensitive reader of great books and a lovely partner in our seminar conversations, particularly about Paradise Lost.

 For stirring up thought in general and for particular insights I warmly thank the members of a seminar on Paradise Lost held at St. John’s College on October 30-31, 2005: Patricia Cook and George Lucas, Margaret and Steve Crockett, Cecie and Paul Dry, Murray Dry, Emily and Sam Kutler, Gretchen and Barry Mazur, Joyce Olin and Chris Nelson.